 The first type of special region is the western boundary.
-It is known that the western boundary is a sink of eddy energy caused by the interaction with the bottom and lateral topography [Zhai et al., 2010].
-It is also known as a "graveyard" for westward-propagating ocean eddies [Zhai et al., 2010; Chelton et al., 2011b].
-The second type of special region is located in strong currents, including the Kuroshio Current, and the NEC [Hu et al., 2015].
+It is known that the western boundary is a sink of eddy energy caused by the interaction with the bottom and lateral topography (Zhai et al., 2010).
+It is also known as a "graveyard" for westward-propagating ocean eddies (Zhai et al., 2010; Chelton et al., 2011b).
+The second type of special region is located in strong currents, including the Kuroshio Current and the NEC (Hu et al., 2015).
 Among those currents, the eddies in the NEC had the highest frequency of merging and splitting events, which was not noted in previous studies.
-The third type of special region is located in the northeast Pacific, which is also known as an "eddy desert" [Chelton et al., 2007].
+The third type of special region is located in the northeastern Pacific, which is also known as an "eddy desert" (Chelton et al., 2007).
 The fourth type of special region is located in enclosed marginal seas, especially the Bering Sea.

-By comparing Figure 12 with Figure 10, we can see that the regions with high frequencies of merging and splitting events have relatively few eddy tracks, especially in the NEC (blue box in Figure 9c).
-Besides, very few eddy were observed in the "eddy desert" (black box in Figure 9c) in the northeast Pacific, but the frequency of merging and splitting is relatively large (see Figure S1 in supplement).
-If eddies exist in this region, the reason of the existence of "eddy desert" maybe that they were too small to be identified or their lifetimes were too short to be tracked [Chelton et al., 2011b].
-However, Figures 9 and 12 suggest that merging and splitting events may be an important reason why there is no eddy observed in the "eddy desert".
+By comparing Fig. 12 with Fig. 10, we can see that the regions with high frequencies of merging and splitting events have relatively few eddy tracks, especially in the NEC (blue box in Fig. 9c).
+Besides, very few eddies were observed in the "eddy desert" (black box in Fig. 9c) in the northeastern Pacific, but the frequency of merging and splitting is relatively large (see Fig. S1 in the Supplement).
+If eddies exist in this region, the reason for the existence of an "eddy desert" may be that they were too small to be identified or their lifetimes were too short to be tracked (Chelton et al., 2011b).
+However, Figs. 9 and 12 suggest that merging and splitting events may be an important reason why there is no eddy observed in the "eddy desert".